third-bridge/eng-practices/review/reviewer/comments.md

 you are reviewing an area you are not very familiar with and the developer explains something that normal readers of the code would have already known.

+## Staying On Topic {#on-topic}

+Pull request reviews are a source of historical documentation for a project and can help future team members understand why code was reviewed.
+For this reason, all comments should be related to the review of the code and not include any jokes, sarcasm (see above point about courtesy) or GIFs.

 Next: [Handling Pushback in Code Reviews](pushback.md)